 Instructions

-- Start the filling: Put the berries in a large bowl.
-In a small bowl, whisk together the sugar and cornstarch until well combined.
+Start the filling: Put the berries in a large bowl.
+In a small bowl, whisk together the 1 cup of sugar and 3 Tablespoons cornstarch until well combined.
 Add the sugar mixture to the berries and gently toss.
 Set aside.

-- Make the crust: In a large bowl, whisk together the flour, sugar, and salt.
-Pinching with your fingers or using a pastry blender, incorporate the butter into the mixture until no large pieces of butter remain and the mixture has a crumbly texture.
+Make the crust: In a large bowl, whisk together the 8 cups flour, 1 cup sugar, and 2 teaspoons salt.
+Pinching with your fingers or using a pastry blender, incorporate the 1 pound of diced butter into the mixture until no large pieces of butter remain and the mixture has a crumbly texture.

-- Fold excess dough from the crust bottom up and around to meet the pie top and gently pinch the crust to form the top edge.
-Brush the top and the edges of the pastry with cream (or egg wash).
+Fold excess dough from the crust bottom up and around to meet the pie top and gently pinch the crust to form the top edge.
+Brush the top and the edges of the pastry with egg wash or heavy cream (egg wash will give a more golden color).
 Using kitchen scissors or a knife, cut slits into the top of the slab pie.

-- Bake for 30 to 40 minutes, or until the top is golden.
+Bake at 400°F (205°C) for 30 to 40 minutes, or until the top is golden.
 Remove the pie from the oven and allow to cool.
 Dust with confectioners’ sugar (if desired), slice, and serve.

 This does look good and I would want to make it but without the chocolate.
 Im picky about what fruit I mix my chocolate with.
 I think Ill compensate with a little more fruit and sugar syrup.